gpg/gpg4win/doc/README-BETA-en.txt

   In Outlook menu Extras->Options, tab "GpgOL" you have to explicitely enable S/MIME support.
   Please consider the warning dialog seriously.
+  Note: In the current BETA version you have to enable the S/MIME support to get a correct verification of OpenPGP signatures.
+It's a known problem and will be solved in one of the next versions.

 - Create new S/MIME certificate:
   In Kleopatra menu File->New Certificates choose "X.509".